danisvice/My-Users-App/README.md

     - are stored in an SQLite database named db.sql, and the users table
     - contains attributes such as firstname, lastname, age, password, and email.

++       PART II: CONTROLLER
+    - The second part focused on implementing a controller
+    - that handles HTTP requests and interacts with the User model.
+    - The controller includes routes for various actions, such as retrieving
+    - all users, creating new users, signing in, updating passwords, signing out,
+    - and deleting users.
+These routes return responses in JSON format and involve
+    - interacting with the User model to perform the necessary operations on the user records.

 ## Installation
 TODO - How to install your project? npm install? make? make re?